rylanharper/nitrogen/README.md

 ### With `Pinia`

-Ideal for working with actions in your stores:
+Ideal for working with actions in your Pinia stores:

 ```js
 // Shopify